Injectivity theorem for pseudo-effective line bundles and its applications: Restriction lemma

 \section{Restriction lemma}

-This section is devoted to the proof of Theorem \ref{f-thm1.10} (see Theorem \ref{f-thm3.7}), which will play a crucial role in the proof of Proposition \ref{f-prop1.9}.
-Let us start with the following easy lemma.
-It is a direct consequence of the Ohsawa--Takegoshi $L^2$ extension theorem (see \cite[Theorem] {ohsawa-takegoshi}).
+This section is devoted to the proof of Theorem \ref{f-thm1.10} (see Theorem \ref{x-thm3.6}), which will play a crucial role in the proof of Proposition \ref{f-prop1.9}.
+The following lemma is a direct consequence of the Ohsawa--Takegoshi $L^2$ extension theorem (see \cite[Theorem] {ohsawa-takegoshi}).

-\begin{lem}[Ohsawa--Takegoshi $L^2$ extension theorem] Let $X$ be a complex manifold and let $\varphi$ be a quasi-plurisubharmonic function on $X$.
-We consider a sequence of hypersurfaces
+\begin{lem} Let $X$ be a complex manifold and let $\varphi$ be a quasi-plurisubharmonic function on $X$.
+We consider a filtration

 where $F_i$ is a smooth hypersurface of $F_{i-1}$ for every $i$.
-Then, by the Ohsawa--Takegoshi $L^2$ extension theorem, we obtain that
+Then we obtain that